Updated February 12th, 2019 – Today I want to talk about brushes for stainless steel grates.

 The next brush we will look at is the Barbecue Grill Brush and Scraper from BBQ-Aid.

 I like this brush because it has the “classic” grill brush form, but combines it with heavy duty stainless steel.
-You’ll feel confidence in the strength of it so you can put a good amount of pressure on it while cleaning.
+You’ll feel confident in the strength of it so you can put a good amount of pressure on it while cleaning.

 The wooden handle gives it an authentic feel, making it look like an “official” pit master’s cleaning brush.